renvrant/formcontrol-freaks/src/content/introduction.md

 ## Cats

 - Here are pictures of our cats so you'll like us.
+- Awwwww.

 ---

-Complex forms are a business requirement.
+Enterprises love forms.

 ---

 ## The problem

 - Many large forms means verbose, boilerplate code
-- API changes are harder to deal with
+- Maintenance, API changes are hard to deal with
-- Bootstrapping form with existing data on the server
+- Template driven forms are just nicer.

 ---